Skarmory/mdl-importer/README.md

 ```
 File -> User Preferences -> Install from File..
 ```
-in Blender, and then point it at the mdl-importer.py
+in Blender, and then point it at the mdl-importer.py file.

 Usage
 -----